WBTJ

-WBTJ (106.5 FM) – branded as 106.5 The Beat – is a commercial urban contemporary radio station licensed to serve Richmond, Virginia.
-Owned by Audacy, Inc., the station services the Greater Richmond Region and the Petersburg area.
-The WBTJ studios are located just north of Richmond proper in unincorporated Henrico County, while the station transmitter resides in the Richmond suburb of Bon Air.
+WBTJ (106.5 FM, "106.5 The Beat") is a commercial radio station licensed to Richmond, Virginia, United States.
+Owned by Audacy, Inc., the station serves the Greater Richmond Region and the Petersburg area with an urban contemporary format.
+WBTJ's studios are located just north of Richmond proper in unincorporated Henrico County, and the transmitter is sited in the Richmond suburb of Bon Air.
 Besides a standard analog transmission, WBTJ broadcasts using HD Radio technology, and is available online via Audacy.

 History

 WRFK-FM

-In December 1956, the Union Theological Seminary in Virginia applied for a new noncommercial station; five months later, WRFK-FM 91.1 signed on, presenting classical music programming as well as religious and educational programs during its four-hour broadcast day.
+In December 1956, the Union Theological Seminary in Virginia (UTS) applied for a new noncommercial station; five months later, WRFK-FM 91.1 signed on, presenting classical music programming as well as religious and educational programs during its four-hour broadcast day.
 The call letters were the initials of the force behind the seminary's efforts to start a radio station, Robert Fitzgerald Kirkpatrick.
 He ran the UTS audiovisual center, operating a tape duplication service and sending tapes recorded at the seminary all over the country.

 Two years later, WRNL donated a tower to the station, and the seminary applied and was approved to carry out a move of WRFK-FM to 102.9 MHz at a much higher effective radiated power of 16,000 watts, and to convert the station from a noncommercial to a commercial license.
-The 102.9 frequency had first been used in Richmond by WLEE-FM, a simulcast of WLEE, which operated from 1948 to 1957.
+The 102.9 frequency had first been used in Richmond by WLEE-FM, a simulcast of WLEE (1480 AM), which operated from 1948 to 1957.
 In 1962, the station relocated to 106.5 MHz.

 In 1969, EZ Communications, the new owners of WFMV, Richmond's commercial classical music station, decided to switch to a more profitable format.
 Amid protests from WFMV's listener base, EZ Communications ultimately agreed to donate WFMV's library to WRFK.
 This enabled WRFK to significantly increase its operating hours and upgrade its schedule.
 Later in 1971, WRFK became Richmond's NPR member station.

 The seminary discovered in the mid-1980s that their charter did not allow them to operate a radio station and decided to sell it.
 A deal was made with the local Federated Arts Council to buy the station and preserve the format, but a larger offer for the increasingly valuable commercial frequency came from a commercial radio operator shortly thereafter and the seminary decided to go with the larger offer.
 This caused controversy which resulted in several stories appearing in the local papers about the possible loss of the fine arts/NPR format.
-Though the efforts of the public support groups and some interested businessmen and congressmen who wanted the format preserved, Commonwealth Public Broadcasting, owners of local public TV stations WCVE-TV and WCVW, won a noncommercial license, WCVE-FM, originally at 101.1.
+Though the efforts of the public support groups and some interested businessmen and congressmen who wanted the format preserved, Commonwealth Public Broadcasting Corporation, owners of local public TV stations WCVE-TV and WCVW, won a noncommercial license, WCVE-FM, originally at 101.1.

 On May 6, 1988, WRFK signed off and WCVE-FM temporarily signed on at 101.1, bringing most of the old WRFK staff, music library and most of their programming to the station.